tintoy/seqlog/docs/usage.rst

         # Seq-specific settings (add any others you need, they're just kwargs for SeqLogHandler's constructor).
         server_url: 'http://localhost:5341'
         api_key: 'your_api_key_if_you_have_one'

+        # Use a custom JSON encoder, if you need to.
+        json_encoder_class: json.encoder.JSONEncoder

     formatters:
       seq: